 - Investigate accidents or reports of injury or illness

 - Report injuries according to the "Worker's Compensation" Policy 3630, University Business Policy (UBP)

 - Ensure that recommendations for reducing ergonomic hazards are implemented promptly

 Environmental Health and Safety (EHS) will conduct workplace evaluations designed to educate employees about safe work practices, remove hazards, and prevent accidents.
 EHS will:

 - Assist in training exposure evaluation and determination, perform exposure monitoring, interpret standards, and provide technical advice,

 - Revise and monitor this program periodically, and

 - Review injury and incident trends, and review specific cases to identify areas of concern.

 The Facilities Planning Division shall be responsible for integrating ergonomics considerations into workspace planning, workstation design, and building modifications.
-Additionally, the Facilities Planning Departments shall design for optimal environmental factors such as temperature, noise, vibration, and lighting during facility planning.
+Additionally, the Facilities Planning Departments shall design optimal environmental factors such as temperature, noise, vibration, and lighting during facility planning.

-Employee Occupational Health Services (EOHS) is responsible for medical evaluation of work-related injuries and illnesses to ensure early identification, evaluation, and treatment of signs and symptoms.
+Employee Occupational Health Services (EOHS) is responsible for the medical evaluation of work-related injuries and illnesses to ensure early identification, evaluation, and treatment of signs and symptoms.